 Yes, we have 2 restrooms (marine heads) on board that offer you a place to change.

 What does “Molokini weather permitting” mean?

 Molokini is always our first choice for snorkeling on our trips.
 We do not go to Molokini when the wind, swell, or weather conditions make it unsafe or not ideal.
 We make Molokini 90% of the time on our Morning Snorkel and 40% of the time on the Afternoon Snorkel.
 When we cannot make it to Molokini, our alternate snorkel spot is Coral Gardens another top-rated reef site.
 We do not guarantee any specific destination, as your safety is always our top priority.

 Do you cancel during bad weather?

 Occasionally it does happen where we must cancel a trip due to unfavorable conditions such as high surf, rain, or winds.
 The responsibility for this rests on our U.S. Coast Guard Certified Captain to make the ultimate decision on whether it’s safe.
 We monitor and check the weather daily and do our best to give notice of cancellation as early as we can.
 In the event we cancel a trip, we provide a full refund or offer the opportunity to go out on another day.

 What type of added flotation devices do you have?

-We provide See Boards (large flotations with a clear bottom viewing window) Boogie Boards, floatation belts, and life vest for small children.
+We provide See Boards (large flotations with a clear bottom viewing window) Boogie Boards, floatation belts, and life vests for small children.

 Do you provide snorkeling instruction?

 Yes!
-A snorkel class is provided from our expert crew to help make it easy.
+A snorkel class is provided by our expert crew to help make it easy.